 A stroll down Savannah’s Riverwalk is not only pleasing, it’s truly serene.
 Walk along the Savannah River; stop in for a bite at any of 21 restaurants or simply enjoy the scenery as you head towards the adjoining River Street, just a short distance away.
 On River Street, in the heart of historic Savannah, you’ll find everything from sweets to teddy bears, Harley Davidson apparel, and art galleries housed inside restored Cotton Warehouses.
 The working harbor—filled with ships of all kinds, horse-drawn carriage rides and street performers add to the enticement of this idyllic waterfront locale.

 Known as the “Hostess City of the South,” Savannah is brimming with ornate antebellum architecture, manicured parks, horse-drawn carriages and plenty of culture.
-Established in 1733 as a British colony, Savannah has become one of the top cultural hubs in the Southeast featuring everything from American Impressionism exhibitions to live music and theater events.
+Established in 1733 as a British colony, Savannah has become one of the top cultural hubs in the Southeast featuring everything from American Impressionism exhibitions, unique museums, as well as plenty of live music and theater events.
 So without further ado, here is a list of the top destinations for discovering the arts in charming Savannah.

 Savannah is one of the most charming and beautiful cities in the world.
 With its laid-back pace and friendly locals, casual elegance and Victorian charm, it’s one of the most popular vacation destinations in the country.
 When planning your trip to Georgia’s first city, be sure to plan for transportation to and from all the attractions and sights.
 Here’s a guide to the top ways to get around Savannah.